 White, short grain

-Parts liquid to one part rice (by volume)
+Parts liquid to one part rice

 Considering the 2:1 ratio, dry rice typically triples in volume when cooked.
 When working with rice it is usually easier to measure the ingredients and calculate portions by volume.
 For costing purposes and writing recipes, it is helpful to know the correlation between volume and weight measures for rice: